 Q. Who chooses what local channels I have in my area?

 A. We know that sometimes you would like a different set of broadcast options or you wonder why the channels that you loved are suddenly gone.
 Local affiliates for NBC, CBS, ABC, and FOX are actually governed by a set of federal regulations.
 It is actually up to the networks to grant or deny cable operators (like Great Plains Communications) use of their signal, in addition to exclusivity in their markets.
 That means that if NBC and its affiliates decide that the Lincoln stations should air in your area, then that is what will air.
-If you would like to voice your concern about this practice, you can do so by clicking here.

 Q. Why does my favorite show suddenly go off the air?